wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

 ```

 ## Conclusion
-I am not sure if I am not understanding the docs, expecting wrong things or simply not getting react-native yet.
+I am not sure if I am not understanding the docs, expecting wrong things or simply not getting React Native yet.
 But I have a feeling that there are a couple of gotchas, that might also be called bugs.
 I will link it in the according places, maybe it feels helpful to someone.